 Loafers are a classic slip-on style of shoe that does not feature laces or other fastenings.
 They are typically made of leather or suede and shaped like a moccasin with a flat heel.
 Although they began as casual shoes, loafers are today worn with a variety of outfits for a range of occasions, including many that are formal.

-The History of Loafers
+Types of Loafers

 One of the most traditional styles, the penny loafer is a stylish minimal shoe.
 It is also versatile, making it an excellent purchase.
-The penny loafer’s name was established in the fifties when it enjoyed profound popularity with prep students.
+The penny loafer’s name was established in the 50’s when it enjoyed profound popularity with prep students.
 The shoe emerged as a classic Americana staple, featuring predominantly in collegiate outfits across the country.
 It was a preferred shoe option due to its simplistic style and easy adaptability.
 Today, the penny loafer is a nod to the past and is available in a range of different materials suiting every gentleman’s taste.

 Incredibly stylish, the tassel loafer is our favourite of the many styles this shoe comes in.
 Clean, simple with the playfulness of a single tassel on each shoe, this one is perfect for your wardrobe.
 It is a humble ode to the great European style, alluding to classic Italian menswear.
 While the tassel loafer is often made of leather, suede is another excellent choice.
 Suede will also allow you greater freedom when it comes to adapting your tassel loafer to different dress codes.
 Perfect alongside a well-fitted cotton suit or paired with a pair of slim chinos, tassel loafers work well in shades of beige, brown, navy and khaki.